Lilyeka/JSONAudioPlayer/README.md

 # JSONAudioPlayer
-Simple iOS Audio player for JSON file.
+Simple iOS Audio player on Swift for JSON file.

 This project using SwiftyJSON + Cocoapods.